Mahsud: Recent history

 When World War I started in 1915, the British were concerned that they would be engaged in battle on more than one front.
 This was a threat to their safety and economy, so they decided to close those fronts of lesser significance.
 They abandoned their ‘Forward Policy’ for the time being and sent a message of friendship and peace to the tribes.
 The tribes did not trust the British and rejected these peace proposals.
-Instead, the Maseed assembled a militia to attack the British.
+Instead, the Mahsud assembled a militia to attack the British.

 By this time, the British had established an air force in the subcontinent, which was used to harass the tribesmen, and as a result the tribe's hatred of the British increased.
 As a result of their suffering, they were bent upon taking revenge, and hence their morale increased.
-A series of attacks were made by the Maseeds, inflicting heavy losses on the enemy.
+A series of attacks were made by the Mahsuds, inflicting heavy losses on the enemy.
 The attack on the Marhatta Regiment resulted in the deaths of hundreds of sepoys and five British Officers.
-In the attack on the Punjab Regiment, the Maseed warriors slaughtered everyone.
+In the attack on the Punjab Regiment, the Mahsud warriors slaughtered everyone.
 The aerial bombardments had inflicted significant losses on the tribesmen, but they were content that they were also doing well and had killed around 250 of the enemy forces.

 After the end of World War I, the British returned to Waziristan.
 This time, they built roads and forts throughout the land.
 The sophistication and constant patrols of the British Air Force helped create a secure atmosphere for their ground troops.
 With this sense of security, the British Army constructed a road from Jandola to Ladha.
 At Razmak, they constructed a cantonment for their army officers and soldiers.

 By 1922–23, all the British forces had moved from Wana to Razmak.
 They had constructed an airport there and instead of flying all the way from India, their aircraft would fly from Razmak Airport and bomb the countryside.
 Because of this, the countryside of Makeen was totally devastated.
-The Maseed deemed it appropriate at this time to agree to a ceasefire because this new British tactic was inflicting widespread losses on their side.
+The Mahsud deemed it appropriate at this time to agree to a ceasefire because this new British tactic was inflicting widespread losses on their side.
 The ceasefire, they imagined, would also enable them to devise a strategy for countering the latest British advances.

 In 1925, the Royal Air Force successfully put down a Maseed rebellion by strafing the tribes' mountain strongholds.
 The action, which came to be known as Pink's War led to the tribal leaders seeking peace terms.

 In 1927 Ghazi Ramadan Khan Mahsud attacked Wana camp with a huge lashkar (tribal militia).
-The result was a big loss for the British army.
+The result was a major loss for the British Army.
 In 1928 Ghazi Ramadan Khan Mahsud re-assembled his lashkar again for his next attack, on Sararogha Fort.
 This time he attacked with a powerful force, killed all of the defending soldiers (numbering 300) and took hold of the Fort.